Get Maintouch

 The system connects to your Google Search Console to identify pages in "striking distance."
 These are keywords ranking between positions 5 and 20.
 Moving a page from position 8 to position 3 is where the real ROI lives.
 Once the system identifies these targets, it runs procurement through multiple integrated marketplaces automatically.

-• Zero markup means you pay the direct marketplace cost for every link.
+- Zero-markup pass-through pricing: you pay the direct marketplace cost for every link.

-The main advantage here is removing the guesswork.
-You aren't manually deciding which pages need love.
-The system uses your actual performance data to make that call.
-It turns procurement from a gambling exercise into a predictable input.
-You get the strategy of a high-end agency with the speed of software.
+You aren't deciding which pages need attention.
+The system uses your actual performance data to make that call, buys the link, and tracks the result.
+Strategy of a high-end agency, speed of software.

 Serpzilla